 The Advanced Commercial Drivers Course is designed for individuals with little or no previous commercial vehicle operating experience.
 This CDL course is completed on either an 18-week or 24-week class schedule.
 The course will allow the student to have a broader understanding of the skills and abilities necessary for a long-term, productive driving career.
 The longer course length maximizes student behind-the-wheel-time, skill development and practical application of these driving skills.
 Graduates of the Class A CDL training will go into entry-level positions as heavy truck drivers, tractor-trailer drivers, and owner-operators.

 This Commercial Drivers Course can be completed either full-time on a 7-week or 10-week class schedule or a part-time schedule over 18 weekends.
 This Commercial Drivers Course is designed for students with little or no previous experience operating a commercial vehicle.
 This course follows the NTTS tried and true approach of theory and procedures in the classroom, demonstration of procedures and skill development in practical application behind-the-wheel.
 Graduates of this training for a Class A CDL have gone into entry-level positions as heavy truck drivers or tractor-trailer drivers.

 This accelerated training course for a Class A CDL is designed primarily for individuals who have prior commercial driving experience or who will continue with additional on-the-job training.
 Students who have previously held a Class A CDL should consider this course.
 Training is conducted only at the NTTS Buffalo campus.

 NTTS has contracted with the Department of Defense (DOD) with a Memorandum of Understanding (MOU) to train at Fort Drum, NY.
 A specially designed CDL training program is conveniently available on base at Fort Drum, NY.
-This CDL training course is available either full–time or part-time for active-duty soldiers, transitioning soldiers, and veterans.
-This accelerated 225-hour course is divided into classroom and behind the wheel training.
-In the classroom, the students will be prepared for the CDL A permit including the Hazmat endorsement.
+This CDL training course is available either full–time or part-time for active-duty service members, veterans, and their spouses.
+This accelerated 225-hour course is divided into classroom and behind-the-wheel training.
+In the classroom, the students will be prepared for the CDL A permit.
 Behind-the-wheel training is conducted on a 10-speed transmission to enhance the student’s skill development around the Fort Drum and the Watertown area.